Combodo/iTop/readme.txt

-Add reconciliation keys for SLT in order to allow import for SLT having the same name Remove wrong dependency to service_id on parent_request_id (for ITIL tickets) Fixed typos in the sample data for the service subcategories
+Add reconciliation keys for SLT in order to allow import for SLT having the same name Remove wrong dependency to service_id on parent_request_id (for ITIL tickets) Fixed typos in the sample data for the service subcategories Make icons transparent...
+All the overloads of DisplayBareProperties must return an array (otherwise a warning is issued and field validation will not work as expected)
+The ticket class must be abstract!
+Add "Employee number" to the list of possible reconciliation keys for the class Person.
+Missing localized label for some problem management menus, when the Known Error Management module is installed without the Problem Management module

 Miscellaneous fixes
 -------------------